superstarlifter/doc/docs/how_to/advanced_manipulator_commands.md

 <img src="../assets/manipulator_draganddropgroup.png"  style="width:800px" class="border"></img>

 Continue adding more collections to the group by dragging and dropping.
 Pipeline commands will be applied to all collections in the group.
-Saving will output a single collection including the cleaned data from each source collection in the group.
+Saving will output a single collection that includes the cleaned data from each collection in the group.

 **2. Appending a collection:**

-Select the collection from which you wish to append data
+Select the collection from which you wish to append data.

 You have the options of applying a tag to the appended data.
 The tag will appear in an additional column.
-If you do not wish to apply a tag, StarLifter will automatically apply the collection name as a tag.
+If you do not wish to apply a tag, StarLifter will apply the collection name as a tag.

 <img src="../assets/manipulator_appendcollection.png"  style="width:800px" class="border"></img>

-Select how to append fields to the collection, by choosing one of the following actions:
+Select how to append fields to the collection by choosing one of the following actions:
-* Ignore field: Do not append this field to the collection
+* **Ignore field:** Do not append this field to the collection
-* Copy to field: Match this field to a field in the collection
+* **Copy to field:** Match this field to a field in the collection
-* Create new field: Create a new field to the collection
+* **Create new field:** Create a new field to the collection